senarclens/senarclens.github.io/notes/usability.md

 ## Tools

+<a href="https://penpot.app/">Penpot</a> is an open source SaaS design tool
+that facilitates collaboration.

 For creating wireframes,
 [Pencil](https://pencil.evolus.vn/) is worth considering.
 It is open source, uses gzipped XML files and is simple, yet powerful (but has some rough edges).